Surname: Medieval era and beyond

 A four-year study led by the University of the West of England, which concluded in 2016, analysed sources dating from the 11th to the 19th century to explain the origins of the surnames in the British Isles.
 The study found that over 90% of the 45,602 surnames in the dictionary are native to Britain and Ireland, with the most common in the UK being Smith, Jones, Williams, Brown, Taylor, Davies, and Wilson.
 The findings have been published in the Oxford English Dictionary of Family Names in Britain and Ireland, with project leader Richard Coates calling the study "more detailed and accurate" than those before.
 He elaborated on the origins: "Some surnames have origins that are occupational – obvious examples are Smith and Baker.
 Other names can be linked to a place, for example, Hill or Green, which relates to a village green.
 Surnames that are 'patronymic' are those which originally enshrined the father's name – such as Jackson, or Jenkinson.
 There are also names where the origin describes the original bearer such as Brown, Short, or Thin – though Short may in fact be an ironic 'nickname' surname for a tall person."

 In the modern era, governments have enacted laws to require people to adopt surnames.
 This served the purpose of uniquely identifying subjects for taxation purposes or for inheritance.
 In the late Middle Ages in England, mandatory surnames were resisted as they were associated with taxes.

+Most modern Arabic names consist of a first, middle and surname, but this wasn't always the case.
+In medieval times some of the most common parts of a name are called: ism (given name), kunya (name relevant to offspring), nasab (name relevant to descent, traced through the patrilineal line), nisba (can be a tribal or geographical name) and laqab (a title or honorific name).
+Medieval Arabic documents show that Arabic names included multiple words, which did not appear in the same order that names are written in now.
+The given name was not always the first name, in terms of name order.
+Most documents from this era do not use the full name of a person.
+Al-Tabari, a polymath and author is referred to in this way, despite his full name being Abu Jaʿfar Muhammad ibn Jarir ibn Yazid al-Tabari.
+Arabic names include lineage information, sometimes across multiple generations (the father, grandfather and great grandfather).